Abe-54/Gem-Hunter/README.md

 # Gem-Hunter
-This is a short platformer prototype side project
+This is a short platformer about an explorer collecting gems in a cave prototype side project